YoshikuniJujo/test_haskell/themes/papers/finger_trees/try-finger-trees-ng/memo.md

 * [ ] refactor about TypeCheck.Nat
 	+ [ ] separate typecheck and expression judgement
 	+ [ ] rename and organize modules
+* [ ] consider whether or not to rename Range to Ranged

 make new TypeCheck
 ------------------